-The primary focus of this course is on the use of AI techniques for generating efficient, intelligent behaviour in games.
+The primary focus of this course is the use of AI techniques for generating efficient, intelligent behaviour in games.
 Additional attention is given to AI algorithms for improving game play experience.
 The programming language used in the course is Java.

 Outline

-Unit 6: Decision-Making and Uncertainty This unit presents different models used for implementing decision-making in games, such as decision trees and state machines.
+Unit 6: Decision-Making and Uncertainty presents different models used for implementing decision-making in games, such as decision trees and state machines.
 It also discusses the models for implementing knowledge uncertainty, such as fuzzy logic and Markov systems.

 Learning outcomes